 Takeaway – Startups and entrepreneurs can benefit from the motto “Win or Learn”

 5. Understanding What Makes You Happy

-Prior to investing in Zappos, Tony Hsieth had his own venture capital business.
+Prior to investing in Zappos, Tony Hsieh had his own venture capital business.
 However, during his time at the helm of this big operation, he realised that he was much more happy running small businesses and injecting his passion into smaller projects.
-In this sense, he realised how strong the correlation is between productivity and happiness.
+He realised how strong the correlation is between productivity and happiness.

-In fact, you can see a very employee focused culture in Zappos and a focus from management to keep these employees happy.
-Zappos provide yoga mats and life coaching sesssions to employees while free lunches are also a regular thing in the workplace.
-According to Hsieth, keeping employees happy is the key to having an ultra productive workplace and although it seems cliché, it always works.
+In fact, you can see a very employee-focused culture in Zappos and a focus from management to keep these employees happy.
+Zappos provide yoga mats and life coaching sessions to employees while free lunches are also a regular thing in the workplace.
+According to Hsieh, keeping employees happy is the key to having an ultra productive workplace.
+Although it seems cliché, it always works.

-How It’s Done – Tony says that most company’s simply do not talk to their employees and this is the only way that they can know if they are happy.
+How It’s Done – Tony says that most companies simply do not talk to their employees.
+This is the only way to know if employees are happy.
 It sounds simple but employees should be asked if they are happy and if the answer is no, they should be asked what can be done to make them happy.

 Takeaway – There is such thing as a free lunch and it might be the difference between a happy workplace and an unproductive workforce.